jjs357/TelloDroneEduTech2024/README.md

 <h2>Program 3:</h2>
 File(s): samplestudentcode_image_recognition.py <br><br>
-This program is an example student code and which uses the Tello drone and atakes a picture of objects.
+This program is an example student code and which uses the Tello drone and takes a picture of objects.
 The name oif the object is passed to the AI, which then recognises the object.
 The description of the object is displayed on the screen.

 <h2>Notes:</h2>
 Feel free to use my code in your projects.
 Email me at (https://clarence.guru) if you have any questions or need help.
 Currently working on multiple / simultanous object Image Recognition using Gemini AI.
 Contact me if you would like a copy of the code.

+Update 29/11/2024: New version of codes available - runs using Jupyter in VSCode under Windows or Linux.
+Contains code to close ports for drones when not in use.
+All code integrated into 1 file with no need for seperate files.
+Updated GUI that will work even if the if the drone is not detected.
+Contact me for updated code.
+Also made a seperate module for number plate detection and object using Drones and AI.
+Outputs to a CSV.

+Working on: Automated language detection with AI and drones - ability to recognise any commands in any language.
+Web interface will be available soon - and will run from a web browser.